anusua-roy/ag-grid-lazy-load/README.md

 - [ ] Replace the starter README with the above
 - [ ] Add screenshots / gifs once your demos are live
 - [ ] Optionally add a live hosted link (Netlify, Vercel)

-Want help writing the portfolio **project summary** for your portfolio site as well?